 Big money doesn’t seem to be something that particularly influences Moore’s decisions though.
 A maverick on the page, he’s also a maverick off of it.
 His dedication to the integrity of his work is unfaltering.
 In a consumerist society, it’s extra-shifts, one-upmanship and unashamed endorsements that give you the upper-hand.
 For Moore it’s his solid middle-English resolve.

 Refusing to have anything to do with Watchmen’s Hollywood adaptation, he allowed the film to go ahead so that the illustrator Dave Gibbons could earn an attractive pay-check from it, but was adamant that his name was removed from anything to do with the film.
+When they found a director that was a huge fan of the series to do the recent HBO adaptation, Moore was steadfast in his beliefs.
+He wanted nothing to do with it.

 In his low, gravelly Northampton accent he plays the part perfectly of the weathered old raconteur.
 Moore is a man built for telling stories.
 Just like in his comics, he has a way of talking that makes the subject sound simple, masking the undercurrent of complex themes that permeate his work.
 His monotone voice and no-nonsense attitude gives him a sense of deserved self-awareness – he knows where he stands and what he stands against.